The-AI-Alliance/microsite-template/README-instructions.md

 ### 8. Create or associate a _Project_ dashboard to track your work.
 (Optional)

 This step is optional; do it if you want to use a _dashboard_ to manage your issues backlog.
-The alternative is to just use the issues list in GitHub.
+Any repos created under one of the existing focus areas/work groups will have a default dashboard assignment.
+The alternative is to just use that one.
+Or, you can search for references to "dashboard" in the website and delete them, relying instead on the issues list in GitHub.

 > [!NOTE]
 > By default, your repo will be associated with the default project dashboard for the focus area you specified.